pramnora/secret-messages/README.md

 ## Multi-layering

 1. Hide (The person should have to find out where the 'hidden' message is, first.)
+- Use internal 'source code' comments: HTML/CSS/Javascript/XML/-etc.
+- Use external files to hide those comments in.
+- Instead, of sending output to the document 'body' section; send it to alert message box/console.log/local or session storage.
 2. Encrypt (Each message can be 'encrypted' using code.)
+- You can write the message backwards.
+(Text = txet)
+- You can swap each pair of letters around.
+(Text = eTxt)
+- Simple numbers encryption can be done as: A=1,B=2/../Z=26/-etc.
+- You can also do Binary/Hexadecimal/Octal
+- Or, invent your own form of data encryption techniques

-**NOTE**: Messages here are unencrypted.
+**NOTE**: Messages here are largely unencrypted.